MicrosoftDocs/sql-docs/docs/relational-databases/tutorial-sql-server-backup-and-restore-to-azure-blob-storage-service.md

 ## Back up database
-In this step, back up the database `SQLTestDB` to your Azure Blob storage account using either the GUI within SQL Server Management Studio, or Transact-SQL (T-SQL).
+In this step, back up the database `SQLTestDB` to your Azure Blob Storage account using either the GUI within SQL Server Management Studio, or Transact-SQL (T-SQL).

 # [SSMS](#tab/SSMS)